-Plan Explorer is a lightweight .NET-based tool that builds upon and supplements the capabilities of SSMS for execution plan analysis.
-The following are high value features available:
+Plan Explorer is a FREE lightweight .NET-based tool that builds upon and supplements the capabilities of SSMS for execution plan analysis.
+The following high value features are available:

 - Helpful color, costing, and layout options for plan diagrams